DDNS device placed far away

 Wikipedia page on DDNS

 DDNS requires a service to run within the target/local home network on something.
-This something can be anything from the ISP-provided router, smart home hub, personal computer/device, maybe even the fridge these days, as long as it has internet access and can run some user specified code periodically.
+This something can be anything from the ISP-provided router, smart home hub, personal computer/device, maybe even the fridge these days, as long as it has LAN access, can reach the internet, and can run some user specified code periodically.
 The actual piece of code that has to run depends on what the DDNS provider requires, as no established standard exists.
 However, for the most part, DDNS providers either have an API or a HTTP/HTTPS based protocol (or both) for updating the registrar.

 Since I am not looking to do anything fancy with DDNS, I am choosing the path of a HTTP/HTTPS based protocol.
 Primarily because it is dead simple; a single HTTP/HTTPS request, and Bob’s your uncle.
-And since this is a home project; costs (especially monthly/anually ones) should be minimized, so a free DDNS platform is highly preferred.
+And because of cost; a free DDNS platform is highly preferred.

 I settled on these two DDNS providers: